Shane Robinson (baseball): Los Angeles Angels

-Robinson was signed by the Los Angeles Angels to a minor-league contract on March 31, 2016.
+Robinson was signed by the Los Angeles Angels to a minor league contract on March 31, 2016.
 He opened the season with the Triple-A Salt Lake Bees, but was recalled to the Angels on May 1.
 He spent the remainder of the season with the Angels but was designated for assignment when Andrew Bailey was signed to the major league roster following the season.
 After clearing waivers, he was reassigned to Salt Lake.
 Robinson refused the assignment and became a free agent on November 16.
-He returned to the Angels on a minor-league contract one week later.
+He returned to the Angels on a minor league contract one week later.
 For the 2016 season, he batted .173/.257/.235 with the Angels in 98 at bats.

-Robinson attended 2017 major league spring training with the Angels, but was reassigned to their minor-league camp on March 27.
+Robinson attended 2017 major league spring training with the Angels, but was reassigned to their minor league camp on March 27.
 He had his contract purchased on July 19.
 Robinson was limited to just 20 games.
 For the 2017 season, he batted .194/.257/.194 with the Angels in 31 at bats.
-Playing in 2017 for the Class AAA Salt Lake Bees, he hit .319/.370/.425 in 348 at bats, stealing 15 bases in 16 attempts.
+Playing in 2017 for the Triple–A Salt Lake Bees, he hit .319/.370/.425 in 348 at bats, stealing 15 bases in 16 attempts.
 He elected free agency after the season.

 New York Yankees

 On February 7, 2018, Robinson signed a minor-league contract with the New York Yankees with a $950,000 salary at the major league level and an invite to spring training.
 He was called up to the Yankees on April 10 and played in two games before being designated for assignment when Aaron Hicks was activated from the disabled list.
 On April 16 he was sent outright to the minors.
 He had his contract purchased again on July 26.
 He was designated for assignment on September 1.
-He was outrighted to AAA on September 3.
+He was outrighted to the Triple–A Scranton/Wilkes-Barre RailRiders on September 3.
 For the season, with the Yankees he batted .143/.208/.224 in 49 at bats.
 Robinson declared free agency on October 10.

 Philadelphia Phillies

 On November 29, 2018, Robinson signed a minor-league contract with the Philadelphia Phillies.
-In 2019 with the Class AAA Lehigh Valley IronPigs he batted .288/.367/.389 with 7 home runs and 31 RBIs in 306 at bats, as he stole eight bases in 11 attempts.
-He became a free agent following the 2019 season.
+In 2019 with the Triple–A Lehigh Valley IronPigs he batted .288/.367/.389 with seven home runs and 31 RBI in 306 at-bats, as he stole eight bases in 11 attempts.
+Robinson elected free agency following the season on November 4, 2019.

 Atlanta Braves

-On January 22, 2020, the Atlanta Braves signed Robinson to a minor-league contract with an invite to major league Spring Training.
+On January 22, 2020, the Atlanta Braves signed Robinson to a minor league contract with an invite to major league Spring Training.
 Robinson did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
-He became a free agent on November 2, 2020.
+He became a free agent on November 2.